Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: Select2Col: An IoSI-based Collaborative Perception Framework

-The function of this component is to extract semantic information from the raw perception data.
+The encoder extracts semantic information from raw perception data.
 In this article, we focus on LiDAR-based 3D object detection as the perception task.
-Correspondingly, we adopt Pointpillars\cite{18} as our encoder backbone because of its low inference latency and optimized memory usage, consistent with the literature\cite{6,7,8}.
+Correspondingly, we adopt the backbone of Pointpillars\cite{33} as our encoder because of its low inference latency and optimized memory usage, consistent with the literature\cite{9,10,11}.